thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 different hash algorithms), a different `psa.measurement-desc` MUST be used in the identifier.

-The semantics of the codepoints in the `psa-refval-id` map is the same as the `psa-software-component` map defined in Section 3.4.1 of {{PSA-TOKEN}}.

-A single CoMID can carry one or more Reference Values depending on the chosen provisioning model (see {{sec-provisioning-model}}).
-All the Reference Values that are found in a CoMID MUST be associated with the same Implementation ID as described in {{sec-impl-id}}.

 The example in {{ex-reference-value}} shows the PSA Endorsement of type Reference Value for a firmware measurement associated with Implementation ID `acme-implementation-id-000000001`.